simonsobs-uk/data-centre/docs/user/onboarding.md

     cat ~/.ssh/id_rsa.pub
     ```

 4. (Optional) For typical users, please skip this step.
-If you need `sudo`, follow the following procedure to generate a hash. *On your local machine* (`vm77`'s `openssh` is too old), enter this line,
+If you need `sudo`, follow the following procedure to generate a salted, hashed password. *On your local machine* (`vm77`'s `openssh` is too old), enter this line,

     ```console
     $ openssl passwd -6 -salt $(openssl rand -base64 16)